hq9000/hq9000/_posts/2023-12-06-two-best-features-of-reaper-7.md

 What I found was a couple of features I personally found really great, one purely visual and the other more on the routing side.

+>_By the way, if are you a musician looking for collaboration, be invited to drop me a line at grechin.sergey(at)gmail.com!
+Be you a producer, vocalist, songwriter, let's see what we can do together!
+Something to consider would be: checking our productions to help detect mixing glitches (have another pair of ears), mastering of our tracks and up to releasing something together._

 ## Greatest feature of Reaper 7 #1: Track delimiters

 You can add non-collapsible "Visual spacers" between tracks, like this